Switch-based Hybrid Beamforming Transceiver Design for Wideband Communications with Beam Squint: Abstract

 \section{Abstract}

-The frequency-selectivity of beamforming, known as the beam squint, significantly impacts the performance of a system with large signal bandwidths.
-Standard hybrid beamforming (HBF) transceiver architectures based on frequency-independent phase shifters (PS-HBF) are sensitive to the phases and physical directions with limited capability to compensate for the detrimental effects of the beam squint.
-Motivated by the fact that switches are phase-independent and more power/cost efficient than phase shifters, we consider the switch-based HBF (SW-HBF) for wideband large-scale multiple-input multiple-output systems in this paper.
-We first derive a closed-form expression of the beam squint ratio of the PS-HBF architecture and compare the expected array gains of both SW-HBF and PS-HBF architectures.
-The results show that SW-HBF is more robust to the beam squint effect.
-We then focus on the SW-HBF design to maximize the system spectral efficiency.
-The formulated problem is a non-convex mixed-integer program.
-We propose three efficient suboptimal SW-HBF algorithms based on tabu search and projected gradient ascend.
-Simulations show that the proposed SW-HBF schemes achieve near-optimal performance with low complexity.
-Furthermore, they attain up to $26\%$ spectral efficiency and $90\%$ energy efficiency enhancements compared to the PS-HBF scheme.
+Hybrid beamforming (HBF) transceiver architectures based on frequency-independent phase shifters (PSs) are sensitive to phases and physical directions, resulting in limited capability to compensate for the detrimental effects of the beam squint.
+Motivated by the fact that switches are phase-independent and more power/cost efficient than PSs, we consider the switch-based HBF (SW-HBF) for wideband large-scale multiple-input multiple-output systems in this paper.
+We first derive a closed-form expression of the beam squint ratio unveiling that the severity of beam squint linearly increases with the number of antennas, the antenna spacing distance, and the fractional bandwidth.
+We then focus on the SW-HBF designs to maximize the spectral efficiency (SE) in both single-user (SU) and multiuser (MU) systems.
+The formulated problems in both cases exhibit intractable non-convex and mixed-integer challenges.
+To address them, for the SU case, by combining the tabu search (TS) method and projected gradient ascend (PGA), we propose an efficient heuristic PGA-TS algorithm to design analog beamformers while the digital ones admit closed-form solutions.
+For the MU case, we develop a two-step algorithm based on fractional programming and the PGA-TS method.
+Simulation results show that the proposed SW-HBF schemes are efficient and can outperform PS-based HBF architectures in terms of both SE and energy efficiency in wideband systems.